 - column_name: The new column that will be added to the table.

-- column_datatype: The data type of the column means what kind of information the column is going to store such as VARCHAR, INTEGER and etc.
+- column_datatype: The data type of the column refers to the kind of information the column will store, such as VARCHAR, INTEGER, etc.

-Suppose we have a table called “salaries” with a column ’employee_id’ and ‘salary’ containing information on employee salary in the company.
+Suppose we have a table called “salaries” with columns ’employee_id’ and ‘salary’ containing information on the company’s employee salaries.

 Now add the new column ‘credited_date’ that stores the information of the salary credited date.